 If a Public Safety Power Outage (PSPS) is called, we will attempt to reach our Medical Baseline customers through their alternate preferred method of contact (Email, Text, SMS, TTY).
 If your physician has indicated that your medical equipment is for life sustaining purposes and we do not reach you directly through your preferred method of contact we will send a technician to your door to make in-person contact to deliver the message regarding the PSPS event.

 To update your contact information or cancel your notifications, please call us at 1-800-655-4555.
 For TTY service, please call 1-800-352-8580.

 - Work with the hospital or medical company that supplied your life-support device to develop a back-up plan.
 They may offer special services during an emergency.

-- Contact your local fire department to see if they keep a list of customers with special medical needs.
+- Contact your local office of emergency services to see if they keep a list of customers with special medical needs.

 - Keep emergency phone numbers handy, including your doctor and medical equipment company.